EphraimOAgyeman/A-B-Testing-for-Business-Analysts/BusinessIssues.md

 ## Linear regression for predictions

-A scatterplot that shows the plots in a line..
-A line is drawn on the plots.
+A scatterplot that shows the plots in a line and line is drawn on the plots.

 Using the line, you can predict the later or future plots.

 y = mx + b